 Several music cues and sound effects throughout the movie are identical to the music and sound from Alien (1979)

-When Tennessee gains stable control of the lander, he says over the comms, "A walk in the park," just like Parker said after setting down the Nostromo lander during the storm in Alien (1979).
+When Tennessee gains control of the lander, he says over the comms "A walk in the park," just like Parker said after setting down the Nostromo lander during the storm in Alien (1979).

 Guy Pearce's reprisal of his role as Peter Weyland in the opening prologue marked Pearce's first appearance in the franchise, playing Weyland without old-age make-up.
 Pearce had been cast in Prometheus (2012) at 45 years old, because an actor needed to play Peter Weyland both as an elderly man and middle-aged, but ultimately the scenes featuring Weyland as a younger man were cut, and Pearce appeared in the film only under heavy old-age make-up.

-The design of the Neomorph Egg Sack resembles a smaller version of H.R.
-Gigers Egg Silo, a design originally intended to be used in the film Alien (1979).
+The design of the Neomorph egg sack resembles a smaller version of H.R.
+Giger's egg silo, designed for but not used in Alien (1979).

 In the novelization of the film, the Planet 4 variant Xenomorph is described as possessing a biomechanical exoskeleton, but in the film itself the Xenomorph lacks such biomechanical features, stated by Ridley Scott to have been a deliberate design decision.

-The Planet 4 variant Xenomorph appears to have a similar life cycle speed to those in Alien vs. Predator (2004) it also appears that the facehugger stage is capable of implanting a host within seconds of attachment, both have caused criticism amongst fans.
+The Planet 4 variant Xenomorph appears to have an accelerated life cycle similar to those in AVP: Alien vs. Predator (2004).
+It also appears that the face hugger stage is capable of implanting a host within seconds of attachment.
+Both have caused criticism among fans.

 This is a sequel to Prometheus (2012), as well as the second installment in the "Alien" prequel series, the sixth installment overall in the "Alien" film franchise, and the third installment to be directed by Ridley Scott.

-Some fans have nicknamed the new Xenomorph variant that appears in the film as a "Protomorph", believing that it is the precursor or progenitor to the original classic Xenomorph that would later chronologically appear in Alien (1979).
+Some fans have nicknamed the new Xenomorph variant that appears in the film as a "Protomorph", believing that it is the precursor or progenitor to the original classic Xenomorph of Alien (1979).